Tropical cyclone intensity scales: Western Pacific

 Tropical cyclones that occur within the Northern Hemisphere between the anti-meridian and 100°E are officially monitored by the Japan Meteorological Agency (JMA, RSMC Tokyo).
 Within the region a tropical cyclone is defined to be a non-frontal synoptic scale cyclone originating over tropical or sub-tropical waters, with organized convection and a definite cyclonic surface wind circulation.
 The lowest classification used by the Typhoon Committee is a tropical depression, which has 10-minute sustained winds of less than 34 kn.
 Should the tropical depression intensify further it is named and classified as a tropical storm, which has winds speeds between 34–47 kn.
 Should the system continue to intensify further then it will be classified as a severe tropical storm, which has winds speeds between 48–63 kn.
 The highest classification on the Typhoon Committee's scale is a typhoon, which has winds speeds greater than 64 kn.

-The China Meteorological Administration, the Hong Kong Observatory (HKO), PAGASA and the JMA, all divide the typhoon category further for domestic purposes.
+The China Meteorological Administration, the Hong Kong Observatory (HKO), Macao Meteorological and Geophysical Bureau (SMG), PAGASA and the JMA, all divide the typhoon category further for domestic purposes.
 The JMA divides the typhoon category into three categories, with a 10-minute maximum wind speed below 84 kn assigned for the (strong) typhoon category.
 A very strong typhoon has wind speeds between 85–104 kn, while a violent typhoon has wind speeds of 105 kn or greater.
-The HKO and the CMA also divide the typhoon category into three categories, with both assigning a maximum wind speed of 80 kn to the typhoon category.
+The HKO, SMG and the CMA also divide the typhoon category into three categories, with both assigning a maximum wind speed of 80 kn to the typhoon category.
 A severe typhoon has wind speeds of 85–104 kn, while a super typhoon has winds of 100 kn.
-In May 2015, PAGASA introduced the term Super Typhoon and used it for systems with winds greater than 120 kn, but later adjusted to at least 99.9 kn on March 23, 2022.
+In May 2015, following the damage caused by Typhoon Haiyan in 2013, PAGASA introduced the term Super Typhoon and used it for systems with winds greater than 120 kn, but later adjusted to at least 99.9 kn on March 23, 2022.
+In 2018, following devastating damage caused by Typhoon Hato to Macau, SMG introduced the super typhoon (Super tufão) category together with the severe typhoon (Tufão severo) category as that of HKO.